draftdev/jobs/sdr.md

 - Understand the fundamentals of content marketing

 ### Expectations:
-- 3+ years of account management, marketing, or related experience
+- 3+ years of work experience (sales, marketing agency...
 - ~40 working hours per week
 - Deliver on deadlines
 - Adhere to and improve account management processes